I didn’t hit rock bottom.

 I tried moderation.

-I tried “just on weekends.”
+I tried only drinking on weekends.

 I tried switching to beer.
-Or hard seltzer.
-Or only drinking at events.
+Hard seltzer.
+Only drinking at events.
 Not drinking at home.
-Having a glass of water between each glass of wine.
-Or making rules like “no more than two.”
+Having a glass of water between drinks.

 And you know what?
-It was exhausting.

 Quitting altogether felt like a terrifying leap.
+But it turned out to be the biggest relief.

-Suddenly I didn’t have to manage the math, the shame, the story.
+Suddenly I didn’t have to manage the math.
+The shame.
+The story.

-I just… didn’t drink.
+I just didn’t drink.

 And that freed up so much space to actually live.